-2) NS Expansion approach: Connecting-Expertise realized that their platform had issues with adaptability.
-Connecting-Expertise liked the NS approach but was not completely convinced about using NS Expansion with the NSX tools [8].
+Connecting-Expertise realized that their platform had issues with adaptability.
+Connecting-Expertise liked the NS approach but was not completely convinced about using NS Expansion with the NSX tools [15].
 Two methods were compared: building the new CE3 system following the NS principles or the CE3 system with the NSX tools.
 Essentially, this means deciding between working with or without software expansion.
-All stakeholders were informed about both methods and a qualitative comparison was done by the stakeholders.
-The result of this comparison (see Figure 4) was that an expansion-based method using the NSX tools, was preferred.
-It should be noted that this was a qualitative comparison, which needs to be verified again once implementation starts and/or finishes (see Section V).
+All stakeholders were informed about both methods and the stakeholders did a qualitative comparison.
+The result of this comparison (see Figure 5) was that an expansion-based method using the NSX tools, was preferred.
+It should be noted that this was a qualitative comparison that needs to be verified again once implementation starts and finishes (see Section VII).